muratk5n/thirdwave/en/README.md

 ---

-Gina Raimondo is on the free-trader camp according to reports. ??.
+Gina Raimondo is on the globalizer camp according to reports. ??.
 Wiki says her father lost his job to outsourcing (China) back in the day.